 As the Chief of Records Management, Rudy Castro oversees the preservation and retrieval of all records, including paper files, electronic files, online content, and database information.
 Mr. Castro works to create efficient and reliable storage and filing systems.
 In addition to assisting all units with their records, Mr. Castro’s team produces the documents that the public requests through the Freedom of Information Law (FOIL).
 Mr. Castro has been at the CFB for 9 years, since he started in Document Processing.
 He also serves as the agency’s Fire Warden, and he recently became an Equal Employment Opportunity counselor.

-Director of Auditing and Accounting
+Director of Marketing and Digital Communications

 Director of Systems Administration